William H. Helfand Fellowship

 The 2024 Grolier Club Library William H. Helfand Fellowship

-This year, which marks the 20th anniversary of the program, the Club is pleased to re-launch its annual fellowship.
-Due to the COVID pandemic, the Grolier Club Library paused its Helfand fellowship program from 2020 through 2023.
+Each year, the Grolier Club Library offers a fellowship in the art and history of the book, named in honor of late Grolier Club benefactor and former president William H. Helfand (1926-2018).
 Awards of up to $3,000 are available for research in the Library's areas of strength, with emphasis on the private collecting of books and prints, antiquarian bookselling, and the book and graphic arts.
 Fellowship awards may be used to pay for travel, housing, and other expenses.
 A research stay of two weeks is desired, and Helfand Fellows are expected to present the results of their research in a public lecture at the Grolier Club, or in an article submitted to the Club's journal, The Gazette of the Grolier Club.
+Members of the Grolier Club are not eligible, nor are students enrolled in undergraduate degree programs, but all other interested persons are encouraged to apply.
+The call for applications usually goes out toward the end of the calendar year, and announcement of awards is usually made by February of the following year.

 Past Fellows